1. LAWS OF THE GAME

 - 6. "Kicks from the Mark" (Penalty kicks).

 - In the event that penalty kicks must be used, USYSA/FIFA rules will be followed.

 - Each team will select 5 players to kick from those that were on the field at the end of regulation.
 The goalie for the shoot-out must be on the field at the end of regulation.
 Teams will alternate kicks --the visiting team shoots first.
 If the score remains tied after 5 kicks, teams will alternate kicks one at a time until a winner is determined.
 All eligible players must be used before anyone can repeat.
 Both teams must use the same number of players before anyone can repeat.

-- Playoff games (1st round, quarterfinal, semifinal and Championship games) tied at the end of regulation goes directly to penalty kicks.
-Same rules apply as stated in 9.B.6 above.
+- Playoff games (1st round, quarterfinal, semifinal, and Championship games) tied at the end of regulation goes directly to penalty kicks.
+The same rules apply as stated in 9.B.6 above.

-- There is no Championship game for a 4 or 5 team brackets.
-The team with most and second most points will determine first and second place.
+- There is no Championship game for 4 or 5 team brackets.
+The team with the most and second-most points will determine first and second place.

 10. WILDCARDS GAMES

 Some divisions (7-team & 10-team divisions) have Wildcard berths.
 The Wildcard team will be decided after the preliminary round play is completed.
 In a 7-team division, the team with the most points after Saturday will earn the #1 seed.
 The team with the 2nd most points will earn the #2 seed & so on until seeding of the 7 teams is completed.
 The Quarter-Final matchups will be #2 vs #7, #3 vs #6, #4 vs #5 – unless the teams have already played each other on Saturday, then matchups will be changed to avoid that.
 The 3 winners of the Quarter-Final games will join the #1 seed in the Semi-Finals.